TasbasMN/togglesite/readme.md

 The script includes a 5-second delay when unblocking a website.
 To change this delay:

 1. Open the script in a text editor.
-2. Find the line delay=5 # 5 seconds delay
+2. Find the line delay=5
 3. Change the number 5 to your desired delay in seconds.
 4. Save the file and run the script as usual.

-For example, to set a 10-second delay, change the line to: delay=10 # 10 seconds delay
+For example, to set a 5 minute delay, change the line to:

+delay=300

 ## Permissions